-The protections described in this notice might not apply, and you could be evicted and your assistance
+The protections described in this notice might not apply, and you could be evicted and your assistance terminated, if Opportunity Home can demonstrate that not evicting you or terminating your assistance would present a real physical danger that:

-• Would occur within an immediate time frame, and

-• Could result in death or serious bodily harm to other tenants or those who work on the property.
+- Would occur within an immediate time frame, and - Could result in death or serious bodily harm to other tenants or those who work on the property.

-If SAHA can demonstrate the above, SAHA should only terminate your assistance or evict you if there are no other actions that could be taken to reduce or eliminate the threat.
+If Opportunity Home can demonstrate the above, Opportunity Home should only terminate your assistance or evict you if there are no other actions that could be taken to reduce or eliminate the threat.